espressif/esp-mdf/examples/function_demo/mdebug/README.md

 ## Introduction

 This example shows how to connect a device to a remote external server based on the `http_client` module APIs.
-The device acts as the root node to transfer all data to the remote server by using LWIP.
+The device acts as the root node to transfer all data to the remote server.

 This example implements the function of transferring log data to the TCP server in the device on the http network.
 The data is packaged into a file and transmitted to server, and uploaded according to the size of the data `MWIFI_PAYLOAD_LEN`.
 In addition, a `console` control command is added, and the basic information of the device can be obtained through the serial port command.